US-ASEAN Business Council

-The US-ASEAN Business Council (also known as "US-ABC" or "USABC") is an advocacy group that aims to foster economic growth and trade ties between the United States and the Association of Southeast Asian Nations (ASEAN)'s ten member countries.
+The US-ASEAN Business Council (also known as "USABC") is an advocacy group that aims to foster economic growth and trade ties between the United States and the Association of Southeast Asian Nations (ASEAN)'s ten member countries.
 It is the only U.S.-based organization enshrined in the ASEAN charter.
-Headquartered in Washington, DC, the Council has offices in New York City, Indonesia, Malaysia, Philippines, Singapore, Thailand, Vietnam, and Myanmar.
-The Council represents more than 170 of the largest US corporations.
+Headquartered in Washington, DC, the Council has offices in New York City, Indonesia, Malaysia, Philippines, Singapore, Thailand, and Vietnam.
+The Council represents more than 185 of the largest US corporations.

 History

 The Council was created in response to a request from the ASEAN governments at the ASEAN-US dialogue of 1984.
 First known as the "US-ASEAN Center for Technology Exchange," the Council's mission was to enhance trade and investment opportunities for US companies in ASEAN, and to increase the ASEAN countries' access to US sources of technology and training.
 President Ronald Reagan remarked on the Council's founding, "You are embarking on a most important and innovative private sector initiative to strengthen the United States presence and our competitiveness in Southeast Asia."

 In 1989, The US-ASEAN Center for Technology Exchange absorbed the ASEAN-US Business Council that had been housed in the United States Chamber of Commerce since 1979.
 Following the merger, the Council took the name of the US-ASEAN Council for Business and Technology.
-The name was formally changed to US-ASEAN Business Council in 1997.
+The name changed to US-ASEAN Business Council in 1997.
 Since the Council's founding in 1984, there has been remarkable growth in trade between the United States and ASEAN, reaching US$198.5 billion in 2012.

 Industry committees

-The Council's working group committees include all ten ASEAN nations, as well as industry portfolios: Customs & Trade Facilitation, Defense & Security, Energy, Financial Services, Food & Agriculture, Health and Life Sciences, Information & Communications Technology, Infrastructure, Manufacturing, and Travel & Tourism.
-Through these committees, the Council works to solve problems and facilitate opportunities in varying market conditions.
+The Council's working group committees include all ten ASEAN nations, including industry portfolios: Customs & Trade Facilitation, Defense & Security, Energy, Financial Services, Food & Agriculture, Health and Life Sciences, Information & Communications Technology, Infrastructure, Manufacturing, and Travel & Tourism.
+Through these committees, the Council facilitate opportunities in varying market conditions.
 Its Financial Service Committee, for instance, is a participant of the annual ASEAN Finance Ministers' and Central Bank Governors' Meeting (AFMGM), thus giving the Council the capacity to raise and advocate member company concerns.
-The Council's Energy Committee, currently chaired by Chevron, represents specific industries ranging from geothermal, coal based methane and wind energy to oil & gas, natural resources and nuclear energy.
+The Council's Energy Committee, currently chaired by Chevron, represents specific industries ranging from geothermal, coal based methane, wind energy, oil, gas, natural resources and nuclear energy.